alimate/alimate.github.io/_posts/2020-12-10-hotspot-intrinsics.md

 IntrinsicsBenchmark.direct    12346545756.54634  thrpt   20  151571897.277 ±  7878104.343  ops/s
 IntrinsicsBenchmark.indirect  12346545756.54634  thrpt   20  309745064.598 ± 12678366.349  ops/s
 {% endhighlight %}
-*We didn't see that coming, did we?!* The indirect `Meth.log()` implementation **outperforms the direct and supposedly more performant implementation by almost 105% in terms of throughput!**
+*We didn't see that coming, did we?!* The indirect `Math.log()` implementation **outperforms the direct and supposedly more performant implementation by almost 105% in terms of throughput!**

 ## Pandora's Box
 ---
-Let's take a closer look at the `Meth.log()` implementation once again, just to make sure we didn't missed something there:
+Let's take a closer look at the `Math.log()` implementation once again, just to make sure we didn't missed something there:
 {% highlight java %}
 @IntrinsicCandidate
 public static double log(double a) {